tu8435/molmoact/README.md

 ---
 ### Updates
+- **[2025/08/30]** 🔥 Code for fine-tuning and data processing have been released!
+Everything is fully open-source.
 - **[2025/08/30]** 🔥 Code for replicating MolmoAct's training pipeline has been released
 - **[2025/08/15]** 🔥 Code for MolmoAct Evaluation on SimplerEnv has been released at  **[allenai/SimplerEnv](https://github.com/allenai/SimplerEnv)**
 - **[2025/08/12] 🔥 [Datasets](https://huggingface.co/collections/allenai/molmoact-data-mixture-6897e583e13b6c2cf3ea2b80)** used for our pre-training and mid-training have been released